Glossary

 Crawlers like GPTBot, ClaudeBot, Google-Extended or CCBot that collect content for pretraining future model versions — not for live answers.

 Training crawlers feed the pretraining of future model generations.
-Allowing them gives your content a chance to land as general knowledge in the next version of Anthropic's, OpenAI's or Google's models.
+Allowing them gives your content a chance to land in the next pretraining cycle for Anthropic, OpenAI, and Google models.
 Blocking them forgoes that lane but does not affect current visibility in live answers.

 Allowing or blocking is therefore an editorial decision, not a hygiene flaw.
 Achtung.app reports the verdicts for GPTBot, Google-Extended, ClaudeBot, CCBot and Applebot-Extended in a dedicated row group inside the hygiene matrix, but it does not grade them and they never move the "AI-ready" badge.